 Once both of those steps were taken, I read the newspaper headlines just to make sure I hadn’t been a coma for 10 weeks.
-With that scenario disproved by the headlines, I grabbed a “great” cup of coffee and stuffed a half-charged iPhone (Which implies 32 minutes of battery life), four unusable pens and a notepad into my parka.
-I also attempted a minute of deep breathing techniques in case I ran into, well, lets just say a few too many of those folks donning those infamous red hats.
+With that scenario disproved by the headlines, I grabbed my three day old coffee stuffed a half-charged iPhone (Which implies 32 minutes of battery life), four unusable pens and a notepad into my parka.
+I also attempted a minute of deep breathing techniques in case I ran into, well, lets just say a few too many folks donning those infamous red hats.

 In truth and in my typically naive fashion, I expected to simply find scattered masses of people engaging in healthy debates about the future of the country, bi-partisan yoga workshops and food truck vendors so swept up by the unprecedented level of national unity and immigration support, they were giving away meals, especially the Mexican vendors.